Maps

 Buses

-Pacific Coach connects Vancouver and Whistler, and Vancouver International Airport and Victoria; Squamish Connector is the exclusive transport for Sea to Sky Gondola and Britannia Mine Museum, and they are the only shuttle service that goes from Squamish to Horseshoe Bay; the BC Ferries Connector joins downtown Vancouver to downtown Victoria; and Vancouver Island Connector & Tofino Bus services a number of communities on Vancouver Island.
-On northern Vancouver Island, Waivin Flags operates between Campbell River and Port Hardy.
-Or, take the Port Hardy Express Bus that can take you to Campbell River, Port McNeil or Port Hardy.
+Pacific Coach Travel Services connects Vancouver and Whistler, and Vancouver International Airport and Victoria; Squamish Connector is the exclusive transport for Sea to Sky Gondola and Britannia Mine Museum, and they are the only shuttle service that goes from Squamish to Horseshoe Bay; the BC Ferries Connector joins downtown Vancouver to downtown Victoria; and Vancouver Island Connector services a number of communities on Vancouver Island as far north as Campbell River.
+On northern Vancouver Island, Waivin Flags operates between Campbell River and Port Hardy, and the Port Hardy Express Bus can take you to Campbell River, Port McNeil, or Port Hardy.

-During the ski season, SNOWBUS provides daily service between Vancouver International Airport and Whistler, with pick-up and drop-off points in Vancouver and North Vancouver.
+During the ski season, SNOWBUS provides daily service between Vancouver International Airport and Whistler..

-For those travelling greater distances, Rider Express connects communities between Vancouver and Calgary; Mountain Man Mike’s Bus Service runs from Vancouver to Kaslo, and Kaslo to Calgary with many stops along the way; Ebus travels between Vancouver and Prince George and serves communities in the central and north Okanagan; Silver City Stagelines, based in Trail, operates between the Nelson/Castlegar/Trail area and Kelowna with many additional stops; Adventure Charters operates in the Williams Lake area; and BC Bus North covers communities in Northern BC.
+For those travelling greater distances, Rider Express connects communities between Vancouver and Calgary and beyond; Mountain Man Mike’s Bus Service runs from Vancouver to Kaslo, and Kaslo to Calgary with many stops along the way; Ebus travels between Vancouver and Prince George and serves communities in the central and north Okanagan; Silver City Stagelines, based in Trail, operates between the Nelson/Castlegar/Trail area and Kelowna with many additional stops; Adventure Charters operates in the Williams Lake area; and BC Bus North covers the northern communities.

 Highways